-The parish may provide travel benefits (which may be paid into a Ministry Expense Account (MEA)) either by making payments direct to a third party or reimbursing you for agreed travel expenses.
+The parish may provide travel benefits (which may be paid into an MEA), either by making payments direct to a third party or reimbursing you for agreed travel expenses.
 Travel benefits are tax-free.

 Any other amounts paid to you in cash are considered to be allowances.
 An allowance is taxable and PAYG deductions usually need to be made.
-However, you may be able to claim deductions for travelling expenses in accordance with tax legislation.
+However, you may be able to claim deductions for travel expenses in accordance with tax legislation.

-Generally, you cannot claim personal tax deductions for expenses paid by a parish.
+You cannot claim personal tax deductions for expenses paid by a parish.
 However you may be able to claim personal tax deductions for the depreciation of any of your own assets used to perform your ministry duties.